-Connecting to the place we live through what we grow: that is inspiration behind this annual Bowstrings event.
+Connecting to the place we live through what we grow: that is the inspiration behind this interactive and engaging Bowstrings event, held out-of-doors at the Mountain School.

-The inaugural gathering took place outside the Mountain School on June 19, 2021.
+The inaugural gathering took place June 19, 2021.
 The rain held off while over 50 participants learned and shared about native seed and plant propagation.
-“The exchange brought together a diverse group of people genuinely interested in the ecology of the Bow Valley,” said Banff Canmore Community Foundation (BCCF) board member Sandy Last, who attended and whose organization helped sponsor the event.
+“The exchange brought together a diverse group of people genuinely interested in the ecology of the Bow Valley,” said Banff Canmore Community Foundation (BCCF) board member Sandy Last (Her organization helps sponsor the re-occuring Spring event).
 Also present were two Indigenous storytellers.
 They introduced the crowd to new ways to appreciate common species like kinnikinnick and silverberry.

 Illustration by Jane Newman